junxit/us-congress-bills-112/metadata.md

 - 2012-05-24 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman with amendments.
 With written report No. 112-171.
 - 2012-05-24 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman with amendments.
 With written report No. 112-171.
 - 2012-05-24 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 414.
+- 2012-06-05 — Passed Senate with amendments by Unanimous Consent. (consideration: CR S3735-3736; text of measure as reported in Senate: CR S3735; text as passed Senate: CR S3735-3736)
+- 2012-06-05 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(consideration: CR S3735-3736; text of measure as reported in Senate: CR S3735; text as passed Senate: CR S3735-3736)